kturaevv/babytorch/docs/README.md

 An engine was built around scalars at first to prototype the architecture that would enable the project to be easily extensible, loosely coupled and highly modular.
 For implementation details you may look [here](../src/babytorch/scalar.hpp).

-Now adding Tensors and Tensor Storage.
+Now adding support for Tensors, i.e. for n-dimensional arrays.
 In progress ...

 ![28](https://geps.dev/progress/28)